 GARDENS TO GROW

-Farms To Grow, Inc. has installed several gardens in local public schools, Head Starts, and Child Care Centers.
+Farms To Grow, Inc has installed several gardens in local public schools, Head Start, and Child Care Centers.
 We currently work with the YMCA East Bay and Frick Middle School to teach and share the love of gardening.

 FARMS TO SCHOOLS

 We connect minority farmers to local schools so they can educate children on where their food comes from and to provide a hands-on growing curriculum.

 Schools can also arrange field trips to our local farms.
 We match local farmers to the schools in their area to provide local schools with healthy food or together they can develop a strategy for a local and peri-local food system.

 FARMERS' MARKET PROGRAM